The Web of Fear: Broadcast and ratings

 As a result of the Yeti's popularity and the new design, prior to the airing of The Web of Fear, a special trailer featuring Patrick Troughton in character as the Second Doctor was shown, telling audiences to expect far scarier Yeti in the serial.
 The trailer was broadcast shortly after the final episode of the prior serial, The Enemy of the World (1967) aired.
 The Web of Fear was broadcast from 3 February 1968 to 9 March 1968.
 The serial saw an increase in viewing figures from the prior serial, with The Web of Fears sixth episode resulting in the series featuring in the top forty programs for the first time since September 1967.
 The serial also garnered a healthy audience appreciation rating, ranging from 51 to 55 across the six episodes.

 The videotapes for The Web of Fear were ordered to be destroyed in mid-1969, and they were wiped later that year.
-The first episode was recovered by chance in 1978, when BBC Archive selector Sue Malden found the episode in a pile of film cans returned from Hong Kong that were waiting to be destroyed.
+A 16 mm telerecording of the first episode was recovered by chance in 1978, when BBC Archive selector Sue Malden found it in a pile of film cans returned from Hong Kong that were waiting to be destroyed.
 The episode was screened at various events over the years.
 Copies of the remaining five episodes were found at a relay station in Jos, Nigeria by Philip Morris of Television International Enterprises Archive, and all but one were returned to the BBC archives in 2013; the third episode was lost "en route" during the film cans' retrieval, with Morris presuming it was sold to a private collector.
 Morris stated in 2018 that he was "close" to recovering the episode, though in 2020 and 2025, he said he was not certain of its whereabouts and was hoping to have it returned.